Xishie/helios/README.md

 The Cache is written to `~/Library/Caches/helios/ad_groups.txt`.

 ## Packaging HELIOS for Munki
-If you don't want to use the provided package
-Assuming you have munkipkg installed, you can:
+If you don't want to use the provided package and assuming you have munkipkg installed, you can:

 ### 1. Clone this repository in your to your Downloads to make your life easier